 Researchers at the VA Medical Center in Fort Lyon, Colorado, used neurofeedback to treat twenty-nine Vietnam veterans with a history of chronic combat-related PTSD.

 Fifteen of the men were randomly assigned to the alpha-theta training and fourteen to a control group that received standard medical care, including psychotropic drugs and individual and group therapy.

 This study, published in 1991, had one of the best outcomes ever recorded for PTSD.
 The neurofeedback group had a significant decrease in their PTSD symptoms, as well as in physical complaints, depression, anxiety, and paranoia.

-After the treatment phase, the veterans and their family members were contacted monthly for a period of thirty months.
+After the neurofeedback training phase, the veterans and their family members were contacted monthly for a period of thirty months.
 Only three of the fifteen neurofeedback-treated veterans reported disturbing flashbacks and nightmares.
 All three chose to undergo ten booster sessions; only one needed to return to the hospital for further treatment.
 Fourteen out of fifteen were using significantly less medication.

 In contrast, every vet in the comparison group experienced an increase in PTSD symptoms during the follow-up period, and all of them required at least two hospitalizations.
 Ten of the comparison group also increased their medication use.